Where Eagles Dare: Novel

 The principal difference is that the 1966 novel by Alistair MacLean is less violent.
 One scene during the escape from the castle where Smith saves a German guard from burning to death presaged the non-lethal thriller vein that MacLean would explore in his later career.
 In the novel the characters are more clearly defined and slightly more humorous than their depictions in the film, which is fast-paced and has sombre performances from Burton and Eastwood at its centre.
 Three characters are differently named in the novel: Ted Berkeley is called Edward Carraciola, Jock MacPherson is called Torrance-Smythe, and Major von Hapen is instead Captain von Brauchitsch.
 The love stories between Schaffer and Heidi and between Smith and Mary were also cut.
 Indeed, in the novel Smith asks London to arrange for a priest to meet them at the airport.

-In the book the group is flown into Germany on board an RAF Avro Lancaster, whereas in the film they are transported in a Luftwaffe Junkers Ju 52.
-While in the film Kramer, Rosemeyer, and Von Hapen are shot dead by Schaffer and Smith, in the novel they are just given high doses of nembutal.
-In the book Thomas, Carraciola, and Christiansen attempt to escape in the cable car with Smith on the roof.
-Carraciola is crushed by the steel suspension arm of the cable car while struggling with Smith on the roof; Thomas and Christiansen fall to their deaths after Smith blows the cable car up with plastic explosive.
-In the film Christiansen is killed and Berkeley (Carraciola in the novel) incapacitated by Smith on the cable car (he dies apparently when the cable car explodes), and Thomas is shot and killed by a German soldier while climbing down a rope.
+In the film the group is flown into Germany in a Luftwaffe Junkers Ju 52, while in the book it is an RAF Avro Lancaster.
+In the film Kramer, Rosemeyer, and von Hapen are shot dead by Schaffer, but in the novel they are given high doses of nembutal.
+In the film the female German officer is shot, but in the novel she is overpowered and assumed to be incapacitated by Mary.
+In the film Christiansen is killed and Berkeley (Carraciola in the novel) incapacitated by Smith on the cable car (the latter dies when the cable car explodes), and Thomas is shot and killed by a German while climbing down a rope.
+In the book the three attempt to escape in the cable car with Smith on the roof; Carraciola is crushed by the suspension arm of the cable car while struggling with Smith on the roof, while Thomas and Christiansen fall to their deaths after Smith blows the cable car up with plastic explosive.

-In popular culture

-In 1979, cult punk act The Misfits released a single featuring a song named after the film.

-The British heavy metal band Iron Maiden recorded a song called "Where Eagles Dare" on their 1983 album Piece of Mind.
-The live performance features Bruce Dickinson in snow camouflage and Richard Burton's "Broadsword calling Danny Boy" message as an intro.

-Geoff Dyer's long essay Broadsword Calling Danny Boy: On When Eagles Dare was published in 2018.